gaia-platform/GaiaPlatform/production/tests/workloads/barebones/readme.md

 }
 ```

 This sample [summary file](#test-summary-file) provides for one count-based measure, the `return-code` field, and for one duration-based measure, the `sample-ms` field.
 The `return-code` field is required, and the suite will fail if that is not provided.
-If a custom Gaia configuration file it to be used for the tests, the path to that file should be specified in the optional `configuration-file`.
+If a custom Gaia configuration file is to be used for the tests, the path to that file should be specified in the optional `configuration-file`.
 If provided, the suite will provide a breakdown of that file in the summary itself, giving more context to the results.

 With the "test" completed, the `workload.properties` file is copied into the test results directory.
 At this point in the script, any other files, such as the `gaia.log` and `gaia_stats.log` files should be copied into that directory along with any other relevant test files.
 By using this mechanism, those extra files may provide insight into the test behavior to help diagnose failures.